 Legacies are vitally important to Corpus’s existence and progress.
 Every legacy, large or small, will be used to continue our tradition of excellence in teaching and research and support the generations of students yet to come here.

 The making of a Will is an extremely personal matter and the College makes no assumption that those who choose to leave a gift in this way will necessarily choose to inform the College of their intention during their lifetime.
 However, Corpus is particularly grateful when alumni and friends choose to inform the College of their plans.
-This gives the College an idea of the legacies it can expect in the future.
-It also gives the College the opportunity to recognise legacy donors in their lifetime by offering membership of the 1352 Foundation Society.
+This gives the College the opportunity to recognise legacy donors in their lifetime by offering membership of the 1352 Foundation Society.
+It also gives the College an idea of the legacies it can expect in the future.

-If you are considering naming Corpus in your Will or would like to receive further information please contact the Lucy Sparke in the Development & Communications Office on email@example.com or (01223) 339731.
+If you are considering naming Corpus in your Will or would like to receive further information please contact the Development & Communications Office at firstname.lastname@example.org or (01223) 339718.

 Corpus Christi College Cambridge is a charity (registered charity number 1137453) and as such, legacy gifts to Corpus should have tax benefits for your estate by reducing the amount liable to Inheritance Tax.
 Additionally, in cases where 10% or more of the deceased’s net estate is left to charity, the rate of inheritance tax payable is reduced from 40% to 36%.